ppeble/emissary-ingress.dev/content/en/docs/1.14/howtos/rate-limiting-tutorial.md

 # Basic rate limiting

-IMPORTANT: This guide applies to $OSSproductName$, use of this guide on $AESproductName$ is not fully supported.
+IMPORTANT: This guide applies to $OSSproductName$, use of this guide on Emissary is not fully supported.
 Use the existing [RateLimitService](../../topics/using/rate-limits/) instead.

 $OSSproductName$ can validate incoming requests before routing them to a backing service.
 In this tutorial, we'll configure the $OSSproductName$ to use a simple third party rate limit service.
-If you don't want to implement your own rate limiting service, $AESproductName$ integrates a [powerful, flexible rate limiting service](../../topics/using/rate-limits/).
+If you don't want to implement your own rate limiting service, Emissary integrates a [powerful, flexible rate limiting service](../../topics/using/rate-limits/).

 ## Before you get started